Rahul Dravid: Debut

-1996–98
+1996–98: Early years

 Dravid's early years in international cricket mirrored his international debut.
 He had contrasting fortunes in the long and the shorter format of the game.
 While he was successful in Test cricket, he struggled with ODIs.

 After his Test debut in England, Dravid played in the one-off Test against Australia in Delhi – his first Test in India.
 Batting at no. 6, he scored 40 runs in the first innings.
 Dravid batted at no. 3 position for the first time in the First Test of the three-match home series against South Africa in Ahmedabad in November 1996.
 He failed to perform well in the series, scoring only 175 runs at an average of 29.16.

 Two weeks later, India toured South Africa for a three–match Test series.
 Chasing a target of 395 runs in the First Test, the Indian team got bowled out for 66 runs on the Durban pitch that provided excessive bounce and seam movement.
-Dravid, batting at no. 6, was the only Indian batsman who reached double figures in the innings, scoring 27 not out.
+Dravid, batting at no. 6, was the only Indian batsman to reach double figures in the innings, scoring 27 not out.
 He was promoted to the no. 3 slot again in the second innings of the Second Test.
-He almost won the Third Test for India with his maiden test hundred in the first innings, scoring 148 runs and another 81 runs in the second innings at Wanderers before the thunderstorms, dim light and Cullinan's hundred helped South Africa draw the match.
+He almost won the Third Test for India with his maiden test hundred in the first innings, scoring 148 runs and another 81 runs in the second innings at Wanderers before the thunderstorms, dim light and Cullinan's hundred helped South Africa salvage a draw.
 Dravid's performance in this Test earned him his first Man of the Match award in Test cricket.
 He top scored for India in the series with 277 runs at an average of 55.40.

 Dravid continued in the same vein in the West Indies, where he once again top scored for India in the five–match Test series, aggregating 360 runs at an average of 72.00, including four fifties.
 92 runs scored in the first innings of the fifth match in Georgetown earned him a joint Man of the Match award along with Shivnarine Chanderpaul.
-With this series, Dravid concluded the 1996-97 Test season, topping the international runs chart with 852 runs from 12 matches at an average of 50.11, with six fifties and a hundred.
+With this series, Dravid concluded the 1996–97 Test season, topping the international runs chart with 852 runs from 12 matches at an average of 50.11, with six fifties and a hundred.